y3mi/docs/content/usage/reference/cli/install.md

   Learn how to install the CLI.
 ---

-Instructions are OS-specific, please keep in mind the OS when referring to the intallation instructions below.
+Instructions are OS-specific, please keep in mind the OS when referring to the installation instructions below.

 ### MacOS